 How do I find out my current status within CSUEU?

-he easiest way to determine your current status within CSUEU is to look at the deductions section of your most recent paystub.
+The easiest way to determine your current status within CSUEU is to look at the deductions section of your most recent paystub.
 If the deduction says "CSEACSUF", then you are a Fee-Payer.
 If it says "CSEACSUD", then you are a Dues-Paying Member.
+See sample Pay Stub.

 What are the benefits of becoming a member?